houseabsolute/ubi/README.md

 ## Using a GitHub Token

 If the `GITHUB_TOKEN` environment variable is set, then this will be used for all API calls.
-You will almost certainly need to do if you are using `ubi` in a CI environment that runs jobs frequently, as GitHub has a very low rate limit for anonymous API requests.
+You will almost certainly need to do this if you are using `ubi` in a CI environment that runs jobs frequently, as GitHub has a very low rate limit for anonymous API requests.

 ## Why This Is Useful